An edutech solution to scale DEI training

 Schools and coporates adopted our solution

-But reception and accolades aside, were were also successful in achieveing our original project goals,
+But reception and accolades aside, were were also successful in achieving our original project goals,

 One of our goals was to bring D&I learning experiences reach a wider audience.
-By advertising on social media alone and getting referrals, we acculumated 10,000+ players of different age groups.
+By advertising on social media alone and getting referrals, we accumulated 20,000+ players of different age groups.

-Their engagment at voluntary end-game sharing were often long, sincere, and meaningful.
-This showed us the game indeed worked to bring a safe D&I learning experience to players.
+Their engagement at voluntary end-game sharing were often long, sincere, and meaningful.
+This showed us the game succeeded in giving players a safe D&I learning experience.

 We were also very successful in our goal of making D&I training more widely available to educators.
 In 2022, we obtained a rare backing from the Ministry of Education that allowed teachers to use our game for teaching in classrooms.